Going to the toilet on the trail

 4. Ensure that your hands are clean

-7. Clean yourself properly but remember that there isn’t a never ending supply of toilet paper unless you are only out for a short hike
+7. Clean yourself properly but remember that there isn’t a never-ending supply of toilet paper unless you are only out for a short hike

-8. Backfill the hole and ensure that when walk away the soil is well compacted and any waste is well covered
+8. Backfill the hole and ensure that when you walk away the soil is well compacted and any waste is well covered

 9. Clean your hands thoroughly